-This month our Expert Tip comes from Ciaran Woolcombe, our Front of House & Self-Service Coordinator.
-Here, he shares his advice on preparing your digital files for production and how to achieve maximum quality for your prints.
+This month our Expert Tip comes from Ciaran Woolcombe, here, he shares his advice on preparing your digital files for production and how to achieve maximum quality for your prints.

 Start with DPI